-My other childhood memory that I remember is being four and being with my sisters.
+The other childhood memory that I remember is being four and being with my sisters.
 My younger sister was a baby, and my older one was around nine or ten.
 My older sister and I would tiptoe to our younger sister’s crib and watch her.
-Sounds kind of creepy now that I am older, but we were in awe with her.
+It sounds kind of creepy now that I am older, but we were in awe with her.

-I also remember my fear of the dark occurred when there was a fire in the apartment next ours and we had to leave.
+I also remember my fear of the dark.
+It happened when there was a fire in the apartment next to ours, and we had to leave.
 The entire apartment was completely black, and my parents forgot to grab me while I remained alone in an empty apartment.
 It was only for a few minutes, but it made me always fear the dark.

-Being surrounded by my grandparents, aunts, uncles, cousins, and family friends is always something that has stayed wit me.
+Being surrounded by my grandparents, aunts, uncles, cousins, and family friends are always something that has stayed with me.
 Watching my older cousin playing soccer, riding on the bike handles, and going to the little store in the neighborhood.
 It was sad when we moved to the US, and we no longer had our family around.
-I remember crying the entire plan ride and how nice the flight attendants were.
+I remember crying the entire plane ride and how helpful the flight attendants were.